run-ai/docs/docs/Researcher/user-interface/workspaces/overview.md

 ![](img/activews.png)

-An active workspace is an [interactive workload](../../../admin/workloads/workload-overview-admin.md).
+An active workspace is a Run:ai [interactive workload](../../../admin/workloads/workload-overview-admin.md).
 The interactive workload starts when the workspace is started and stopped when the workspace is stopped.

+XXX UNCLEAR XXX
 Workspaces can be viewed in the Jobs grid.
 In that sense, a workspace can be referred to many interactive workloads in the job screen but only 1 can of them could be in status running.

 Workspaces can be used via the user interface or programmatically via the Run:ai [Admin API](../../../developer/admin-rest-api/overview.md).
 Workspaces are not supported via the command line interface.
 You can still run an interactive workload via the command line.